Edu590/Edu590/README.md

 <!--- 👯 I’m looking to collaborate on: ...
 - 🤔 I’m looking for help with: ...-->

+Nickname note: no, DADi is not read "daddy", and has absolutely nothing to do with that, as everyone who comes across the name thinks xD.
+It's just an old "diminutive" of my name with approx. my age, that I still use.
+For the meaning of 590, ask Skype, which in 2012 recommended as an addition to the nickname because DADi was already taken.

 #### 📫 How to reach me

 | Website     | Reference